spa46/spa46.github.io/content/old_posts/System/2016-04-27-Hardware-Study of Sensor.md

 **Applications:**

-Hand Dryer, Water tab, rubish bin.
+Hand Dryer, Water tab, rubbish bin.

 # Smoke and Gas Sensor

-There are variety of sensors which senses different kind of chemicals as show below.
+There are a variety of sensors which senses a different kind of chemicals as shown below.
-MQ2 is one of the cheapest Analog sensor used among developers.
+MQ2 is one of the cheapest Analog sensors used among developers.

 | PARTS          | Application | Datasheet |
 |----------------|------|-----------|